 “So… Phil and I need to go to the Marketplace.
 Anybody game to go?”
 Maxie asks.

 “Me too,” Al is right behind me.
 Gary and Val shrug and we’re all on our way to the Marketplace.

 Al and I are picking out some fresh vegetables for a special dinner that he wants to make for James while Val is getting a little juicy gossip on this Jose character.
-It turns out that James was doing the same thing with Jose that I was attempting to do with Ed, but that didn’t go well for either of us.
+It turns out that James was doing the same thing with Jose that I was attempting to do with Edward, but that didn’t go well for either of us.